massalabs/massa/docs/smart-contracts/massa-sc-by-example.rst

 Massa offer you the possibility to host your dApp on a decentralized web.
 This means that your website will be hosted directly on the blockchain and we provide a chrome/firefox extension to access to those websites:

-You can download the extension here : https://github.com/massalabs/massa-wallet TODO replace with pre-build
+You can download the extension here : https://github.com/massalabs/massa-wallet and follow the README.md to install it on your browser.

 And after a click on `Connect wallet` you will be able to access to the massa wallet and also DNS part.
 In this tutorial we will focus on the DNS part.